the online magazine of art and ideas

 DAVID COHEN on Milton Resnick at Cheim & Read

-PIRI HALASZ on Jilaine Jones at the New York Studio School
+Jilaine Jones at the New York Studio School

 DAVID BRODY on Jess at Tibor de Nagy